transcelerate/ddf-sdr-platform/README.md

   **name: Terraform Apply**
   - task execute the actions proposed in the terraform plan
     - run: terraform apply -auto-approve

-### main.yml
+### Running GitHub Workflows

-The yaml file is a multi-job script that will perform security checks on IaC code as well as the deployment of resources to the target environment on Microsoft Azure Platform.

-- **Step 1 :** Go to GitHub Actions and under the list of workflows click on CI
+- **Step 1 :** Go to GitHub Actions and under the list of workflows click on CI.
-- **Step 2 :** In this workflow click Run Workflow to trigger the Deployment Action
+- **Step 2 :** In this workflow click Run Workflow to trigger the Deployment Action.
-- **Step 3 :** Once the workflow completes successfully, refer to the **[DDF SDR Azure Platform Setup and Deployment Guide](https://github.com/transcelerate/ddf-sdr-platform/raw/main/documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.pdf)** for additional manual configuration updates to the deployed resources and further deploy SDR Reference Implementation (RI) Application Code
+- **Step 3 :** Once the workflow completes successfully, refer to the **[DDF SDR Azure Platform Setup and Deployment Guide](https://github.com/transcelerate/ddf-sdr-platform/raw/main/documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.pdf)** for additional manual configuration updates to the deployed resources and further deploy SDR Reference Implementation (RI) Application Code.

 **Important Note :** GitHub Actions does not allow multi-environment deployment setup with Free Pricing Plan.
 To Deploy to different environments, the GitHub secret values have to be updated with values of the target Azure Environment.

-# Infrastructure Changes for Release V2.0
+# Infrastructure Changes for Release V2.0 (March 2023)

 - The steps required to migrate SDR infrastructure from Version 0.5 to Version 2.0 for users who have set up their own SDR instance for the Study Definition Repository – Reference Implementation on Azure Cloud Platform.
 It provides details for deploying the new resources using azure portal.
 Additionally, it provides details of containerized deployment for the SDR API and UI applications.

-**Important Note:** Refer to the **[DDF SDR Infra Migration Guide (Release V2.0)](documents/DDF_SDR_Infra-Migration-guide (Release V2.0.pdf))** document before following the below steps.
+**Important Note:** Refer to the **[DDF SDR Infra Migration Guide (Release V2.0)](documents/DDF_SDR_Infra-Migration-guide (Release V2.0.pdf))** for upgrading to SDR Release V2.0.

-## Deployment Process for Release V2.0
-## Steps to Migrate
-**PRE-REQUISITES :**
-- SDR Running instance on Azure (SDR Release V0.5).
-- Minimum Contributor level of access at Subscription Level.
-- Optionally, basic understanding of containerized deployments

-   - **Step 1 :** Resources Configurations for Change Audit Feature
-   - **Step 2 :**  Configuration for USDM Versioning
-   - **Step 3 :**  Additional Cloud Configurations
-   - **Step 4 :**  Build and Deployment Updates
-## Containerized Deployment
-- The UI and API builds have been containerized as a part of SDR Release V2.0.
-The same has impacted the App Services on which the SDR Application is hosted.
-This section details the steps to enable containerized build and deployment.
-- This is an optional step.
-To continue with existing way of deployment of SDR use current App Service and Service Plan configuration and B&D scripts for UI and API for deployment as mentioned in section 3.4.2

-  - **Step 1 :**  Recreate App Service Plans and App Services
-  - **Step 2 :**  Create Azure Container Registry
-  - **Step 3 :**  GitHub Actions/YAML/Build & Deploy Script Updates